HTTP-log-monitoring-console/core/README.md

 Maven is used for dependency control, Log4J2 is used for logging to console / file, Google's Lanterna library is used to create a console text-based GUI.

-Reasons for selecting each different framework or library from a list of choices are given below in the
+Reasons for selecting each different framework or library from a list of choices are given below in the "Technology / library / framework choices" section.

 ### Usage